yissok/backend/README.md

 ---

 # TODO GRAVEYARD
+- a
+- put cert in parameter store
 - use domain yissok.com instead of public ip
   - create elastic ip to associate
 - ssl
 - upload jar s3
 - ~~use cli~~
 - ~~use githubaction~~